F1 2027 Silly Season: Driver lineup predictions

 Valtteri Bottas – Sergio Pérez

-Cadillac are putting Colton Herta into F2 in 2026, hoping for the American to secure enough superlicense points to reach F1.
-But Herta could easily disappoint in F2, so a 2027 promotion is far from a guarantee.
+Cadillac have placed Colton Herta in F2 in 2026, hoping for the American to secure enough superlicense points to reach F1.

 Out of F1

-Fernando Alonso, Lewis Hamilton, Franco Colapinto, Liam Lawson
+Fernando Alonso, Franco Colapinto, Liam Lawson